dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The second area of stub protection is the for idx loop (3 retries with a watchdog threshold of 2 per retry) for the installation of tomcat.

+This area of code requires a major overhaul.
+There is a lot of legacy code and the resurrection_registry is  no longer required.
+Instead the process_registry needs to be used.
+There are also logical issues wthe the current code in this area (the for idx loop on down to the end of install_tomcat())